Sean-OShea/circular-exchange-algorithm/README.md

 ## Value of the traded items
 Each item that is made available to the system must have a value in order to make acceptable trades for every user.

+## Additional ideas
+* Recommendation algorithm for the users based on the available items in order to trigger an exchange
+* Possibility to change the algorithm behaviour via a configuration file